 So, this Margarita is Healthy!?

 Antioxidants!?
 Lipids?
 Proteins?
 What are you guys doing at the bar?
 There is no denying that matcha is loaded with the good stuff.
 But let’s be real: we are swirling these nutrients into a bit of tequila with sugar and salt.
-While we can’t promise this Matcha Salted Margarita will benefit your health - we’re here to tell you that adding it to your libations certainly couldn’t hurt!
+While we can’t promise this Matcha Margarita will benefit your health - we’re here to tell you that adding it to your libations certainly couldn’t hurt!

 Matcha Salted Rim

-This margarita cocktail is all about that powerful green tea flavor!
-To really send it home, we’ve added a bit of matcha powder to our salted rim.
-Simply combine matcha powder and kosher salt for a beautifully green, full-flavor kick that looks as good as it tastes!
-Moisten the glasses’ rims with a lime wedge and dip into the salt before shaking the cocktails.
+To salt the rim, wet the edge of your glass with a fresh cut lime wedge.
+Then, dip the glass edge into the Matcha Salt before shaking the cocktails.
 We like to salt just half of our glasses, keeping the rest of the rim clean and salt-free.
 Half-salted glasses not only look elegant but they give us and our guests a choice to indulge in just as much salt as they’d like.
 This recipe makes a good amount of Matcha Salt, enough to modestly salt the rims of about twelve glasses.
 With just two ingredients, you can easily adjust the quantities to best suit your own taste.

 Feeling Fine with Tequila and Lime